Values & Ethos

 The Department of Education says that there is a need to create and enforce a clear and rigorous expectation in all schools to promote the fundamental British Values of democracy, the rule of individual liberty and mutual respect and the tolerance of those with different faiths and beliefs.
 We promote these values at Peel Common Junior School through.

-Our children take part in Elections to become School Councillors, Learning Mentors and prefects.
-Our children are encouraged to put forward their opinions safe in the knowledge that they will be listened to by both their peers and adults.
-They understand that they may not accept all decisions but understand that this has been decided by the majority.
+Our children take part in elections to become School Councillors, PRIDE nominees and Prefects.
+Our children are encouraged to put forward their opinions safe in the knowledge that they will be listened to and respected by both their peers and adults.
+They understand that they may not accept all decisions but understand that this has been decided by the majority for the good of everyone.

 The Rule of Law

-All children work together to create class rules.
+All children work together to create class rules or charters.
 Our children understand that the rules are needed for the harmonious working of the classroom.
 They also understand that we need rules that allow the school to work well such as walking in the corridors, playing in the playground and attending whole school assemblies.

-The children understand that there are consequences for not following the rules and all know how our behaviour policy works and the consequences that may occur.
-The children also understand that they can turn their behaviour around by demonstrating that they are responsible members of our community.
+The children understand that there are consequences for all our behaviours and all know how our behaviour policy works and the consequences and rewards that may result.
+The children also understand that they can improve their behaviour or turn their behaviour around by being reflective of what has worked well and what choices led to both successful behaviour and outcomes and in some cases, not-so successful instances.
+In doing, they learn to become responsible and productive members of our community.

 Our school provides a safe supportive environment for children to express their individuality and make safe and supported choices.
-This is promoted through our e-safety programmes and P.H.S.E lessons.
+This is promoted through our e-safety programmes and P.S.H.E lessons.

-Our Pride Initiative and Behaviour Policy expects that all members of our community show respect to each other regardless of the differences we might have.
-This is taught through our P.H.S.E curriculum, and daily work with children.
+Our PRIDE Initiative and Behaviour Policy expects that all members of our community show respect to each other regardless of the differences we might have.
+This is taught through our P.S.H.E curriculum, and in our daily work with children.

 Tolerance of Different Faiths

-Our children learn about different faiths trough their Religious Education Studies and P.H.S.E.
+Our children learn about different faiths through their Religious Education studies and P.S.H.E.
 Our curriculum work on different countries and current affairs gives children understanding of their place in a culturally diverse society.